 Instructional programs comprise approximately 57 percent of total governmental program expenses.
-Of the instructional expenses, approximately 73 percent is for regular instruction, 21 percent is for special instruction, 5 percent for vocational instruction, and one percent for student intervention.
-Instructional program expenses and total expenses decreased less than one percent from the prior fiscal year.
+Of the instructional expenses, approximately 73 percent is for regular instruction, 22 percent is for special instruction, 4 percent for vocational instruction, and one percent for student intervention.
+Instructional program expenses and total expenses decreased approximately 3 percent from the prior fiscal year.

 The Statement of Activities shows the cost of program services and the charges for services, grants, contributions, and interest earnings offsetting those services.
-Table 3 shows the total cost of services and the net cost of services for fiscal year 2011 compared to fiscal year 2010.
+Table 3 shows the total cost of services and the net cost of services for fiscal year 2012 compared to fiscal year 2011.
 In other words, it identifies the cost of those services supported by tax revenue and unrestricted entitlements.